 If you’re having trouble registering for your GST/HST account, contact a tax professional for help.

-First quarter: sent by the end of April
+First quarter: By the end of April

-Second quarter: sent by the end of July
+Second quarter: By the end of July

-Third quarter: sent by the end of October
+Third quarter: By the end of October

-Understanding your quarterly tax summary
+Understanding your Quarterly Earnings summary

 You’ll see the following sections on your Lyft quarterly earnings summary: